bartoszkruba/advent_of_code_2019/README.md

 # advent_of_code_2019
 Solutions for Advent of Code 2019 challenges.
+Written in Javascript.